gitgrupoift/ift-learning-system/wp-content/plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 1.5.14 - Thursday, 30th July 2020 =
+* Fix: Not able to search & select the course type of product.

+= Version 1.5.13 - Tuesday, 21st July 2020 =
+* Improvement: Improved the product search query of meta options.
+* Improvement: Added compatibility for a future release of CartFlows Pro.

 = Version 1.5.12 - Wednesday, 1st July 2020 =
 * Fix: PHP error if WooCommerce was not installed and the Google Analytics Purchase event is enabled.